fhircast/sandbox.js/README.md

 # FHIRcastJS
 JavaScript/Node Sandbox for FHIRcast

-This is a minimalistic WIP implementation of the FHIRcast proposal put together for hands on training sessions.
+This is a minimalistic WIP implementation of the FHIRcast proposal put together for hands-on sessions.

-FHIRcast is a new draft standard to facilitate front-end integration between vendors.
-Find out more at fhircast.org. [http://fhircast.org].
+FHIRcast is an HL7 specification designed to provide a lightweight, inexpensive and http-based application context synchronization standard.
+Find out more at fhircast.org: [http://fhircast.org].

 ![frontend](frontend.png)